Children and young people

 Specialist homelessness services

-Specialist homelessness services (SHS) can provide assistance to people who are experiencing homelessness, or who are at risk of homelessness, including clients who have experienced FDV.
+Specialist homelessness services (SHS) provide assistance to people who are experiencing homelessness or at risk of homelessness, including clients who have experienced FDV.
+Data on people receiving support from SHS agencies are from the AIHW Specialist Homelessness Services Collection (SHSC).

 Children experiencing FDV may seek SHS support with other family members, or independently.
 For children in particular, SHS support is critical to reduce the likelihood of a long-term experience of homelessness (Kaleveld et al. 2018).